Space, Geography, Interior Design – and everything in between

 “I would find it very hard to live somewhere else and go past here and see someone else living here.”

-For her, creating a home was about using the space to maintain a personal and deep connection to the past, and to family..There are particular objects that add a depth of feeling to her everyday experience.
+For her, creating a home is about using the space to maintain a personal and deep connection to the past, and to family.
+Items visibly displayed in her home add a depth of feeling to her everyday lived experience.

 “This is my mother in law’s dining table…. that’s another thing I treasure..
 How many people have sat at this table, and how many have eaten off it.. “